 You use your working credits when you have earnings.
-Your working credits increase the amount you can earn before you Centrelink payment starts to reduce.
+Your working credits increase the amount you can earn before your income support payment is effected.

-We will automatically work out your payment for you, taking into account the amount you earn before you payment is reduced and your working credit balance.
+We will automatically work out your payment for you, taking into account the amount you earn before your payment is reduced and your working credit balance.

 Benefits after you start working

-Even after you have used up all your working credits, and your income from work makes your Centrelink payment $0, you may be able to keep your concession card and some other benefits for up to 12 weeks.
+Even after you have used up all your working credits, and your income from work makes your income support payment $0, you may be able to keep your concession card and some other benefits for up to 12 weeks.

 If you are a single and principal carer of dependent child/children you may be entitled to a Health Care Card for a further period of up to 26 weeks.

 The benefits you can keep depend on your individual situation, but may include your Pensioner Concession Card or Health Care Card, Family Tax Benefit Part A and Child Care Benefit at the non-income tested rates, Language Literacy and Numeracy Supplement, and Telephone Allowance.